ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 or are willing to [create one][github-join], please work in this [repository][site], which can be viewed at <https://esmvalgroup.github.io/tutorial>.
-You can report problems or suggest improvements by [creating an issue][issues].
+You can ask your questions, report problems or suggest improvements by [creating an issue][issues].
 This is the easiest way to tell us about your ideas, and a good way to introduce yourself and to meet some of our community members.
 This allows us to assign the item to someone and to respond to it in a threaded discussion.
-There are three templates to make an issue:
+There are several templates to make an issue:
+  * for asking a question, please use [Question and answer][issues]
-  * for reporting a bug, please use [bug reports][issues]
+  * for reporting a bug, please use [Bug reports][issues]
   * for developing lesson material, please use [New lesson material][issues]
-  * for adding a feature to the repository, please use [New feature][issues]
+  * for adding a feature to the repository, please use [Suggestion][issues]

 * If you would like to add what is already discussed in an issue, you can submit a [pull request][PR].